Fontodbz/Maple-Buff-Timer/README.md

   1. Download: **Maple Buff Timer v1.0** folder from releases on right hand side of git page and run maple_buff_timer.exe
   2. Follow the prompts in terminal upon first time use which will create a .JSON file to save your configuration for the next time the programme is ran.
   3. Enjoy Buff timer
+  4. Timer can by stopped by using Ctr + C or hitting the exit button in CMD